The Interactions of Sex Hormones with Sex Hormone-Binding Globulin and Relevance for Transfeminine Hormone Therapy

 While this is probable, it is more difficult to determine the precise magnitudes of the differences between oral and non-oral estradiol in terms of free estradiol.
 Some data are available however.
 Clinical studies of low-dose oral estradiol in menopausal cisgender women have reported the limiting influence of the SHBG increase on calculated free estradiol to be modest (Nilsson, Holst, & von Schoultz, 1984; Nachtigall et al., 2000).
 Likewise, oral estradiol appears to have similar effectiveness for menopausal symptoms when compared to non-oral estradiol (Wiki; 2nd paragraph).
 Studies of higher doses of oral estradiol that provide data on SHBG or free estradiol levels are rare.
-In any case, one such study found that 6 mg/day oral estradiol valerate (a dose equivalent to approximately 4.5 mg/day oral estradiol) increased SHBG levels by about 3.0-fold in transgender women (Dittrich et al., 2005).
-Using the numbers from the study for total estradiol and SHBG levels, it can be roughly calculated (Mazer, 2009) that the free estradiol fraction may have decreased from around 2.1% to 1.2% (a 43% reduction).
+In any case, a few studies by one group found that 6 mg/day oral estradiol valerate (a dose equivalent to approximately 4.5 mg/day oral estradiol) increased SHBG levels by about 2.5- to 3.0-fold in transgender women (Dittrich et al., 2005; Mueller et al., 2005; Mueller et al., 2006).
+Using the numbers from one of the studies for total estradiol and SHBG levels, it can be roughly calculated (Mazer, 2009) that the free estradiol fraction may have decreased from around 2.1% to 1.2% (a 43% reduction).
 Analogously, a study using oral conjugated estrogens (CEEs; Premarin) at a dose that increased SHBG levels by 2.3-fold reported that the calculated free estradiol percentage was 40% lower relative to an equivalent dose of transdermal estradiol (in terms of total estradiol levels) (Shifren et al., 2007).
 These findings suggest a non-trivial reduction in the free estradiol fraction with typical doses of oral estradiol in transfeminine people.
 Consequently, it’s possible that oral estradiol could be to a certain degree less potent at the same total estradiol levels relative to non-oral estradiol.

 It’s important to be clear that it’s also not a certainty however.
 Levels of estrone are much higher with oral estradiol than with non-oral estradiol (~5-fold) (Kuhl, 2005), and estrone, although far less potent than estradiol, has significant intrinsic estrogenic activity similarly to estradiol (Kuhl, 2005).
 The degree to which estrone might add to the estrogenic activity of estradiol, if at all, is uncertain.
 In any case, it’s within the realm of possibility that estrone could contribute significantly to the estrogenic activity of oral estradiol (Pande et al., 2019; Table).
 This additional estrogenic exposure could potentially serve to offset the impact of the higher SHBG levels and reduced free estradiol fractions that occur with oral estradiol.
 Further research is needed to evaluate such a possibility however.
 As another consideration, the higher SHBG levels with oral estradiol can be expected to reduce the free testosterone fraction in addition to that of estradiol (and to an even greater extent in comparison).
 This is important as testosterone suppression is a key therapeutic effect of estradiol in transfeminine people and the main justified reason for use of higher estradiol levels.
 Due to possibilities like these and the fact that free levels of hormones only theoretically represent their biological activity, it shouldn’t necessarily be assumed that oral estradiol is less potent or efficacious than non-oral estradiol.
 Only further clinical studies comparing oral estradiol to non-oral estradiol will be able to clarify this question.

-If we do nonetheless explore SHBG however, the research indicates that the role of SHBG in restricting free estradiol—and hence presumably the biological activity of estradiol—is only so considerable.
+If SHBG is nonetheless explored however, the research indicates that the role of SHBG in restricting free estradiol, and hence presumably the biological activity of estradiol, is only so considerable.
 Within physiological non-pregnancy ranges for estradiol (e.g., <200 pg/mL), changes in SHBG levels and free estradiol fractions due to endogenous or non-oral estradiol are minimal.
 Very high estradiol levels have greater influence on SHBG production than normal physiological levels however.
 During pregnancy, with the massive increases in estradiol and resultant 5- to 10-fold maximal elevation in SHBG levels, the free estradiol percentage may be decreased to around 60% of that of non-pregnancy.
 But actual free estradiol levels are nonetheless profoundly increased in pregnancy.
 Moreover, increases in SHBG levels and decreases in free estradiol fraction earlier in pregnancy are lower than in late pregnancy.
 Even with among the highest estradiol levels that would normally be encountered with non-oral estradiol therapy, the decreases in the free estradiol fraction due to SHBG are likely to be modest.
 The impact of such a reduction could easily be negated by a slightly greater estradiol dose.

 While the preceding is applicable to non-oral estradiol, oral estradiol has a greater influence on SHBG production in comparison and hence the higher SHBG levels with oral estradiol could result in more significant limitation of free estradiol than with non-oral estradiol.
 The notion that this reduction in free estradiol corresponds to a decrease in the activity or potency of oral estradiol is only a theoretical possibility however.
 Therapeutically, oral estradiol has shown itself to be very effective.
 The decreases in free estradiol percentage with low-dose oral estradiol seem to be small.
 In addition, while no direct comparisons exist this time, higher doses of oral estradiol seem to show similar testosterone suppression as non-oral estradiol (Wiki; Graphs).
 Besides testosterone suppression, available studies have found no differences between oral and non-oral estradiol in terms of outcomes like breast development or feminization (Sam, 2020).
 As such, the differences between oral and non-oral estradiol in terms SHBG levels and free estradiol fraction may be of little therapeutic importance.